wimvanderbauwhede/funny_trees/README.md

 data FunnyTree a = FunnyNode a [FunnyTree a]
 ```

-You should Define the following functions for this datatype:
+You should define the following functions for this datatype:

 ``` haskell
 treeNodeCount :: FunnyTree a -> Int